 Wooden Buildings/Roads

 In the early set the buildings are only partially painted.
 The bottom of the buildings are just plain wood in most cases.
 The robber is also a much smaller and thinner design than seen in later versions of the game.
+It looks like a pawn from a chess set, rather than the robber we have come to know.

 Instructions